pcw109550/write-up/2019/CryptoCTF/NSA_basement/README.md

 Bunch of RSA public keys were given, so I immediately calculated [gcd](https://en.wikipedia.org/wiki/Greatest_common_divisor) between different public modulus `n`.
 After calculating the gcd of public modulus `n` of file [pubkey_00000.pem](keys/pubkey_00000.pem) with other public keys, I got five `256` bit prime factors of `n`. `n` had bit length of `2048`, so all I need to do is to factor out the remaining `(2048 - 256 * 5) = 768` bits.

 Luckily, the remaining `768` bit was prime!
 So I have completely factored out public modulus `n`.
-By calculating modular inverse over `phin`, I recoverd the private key `d`
+By calculating modular inverse over `phin`, I recoverd the private key `d`.

 #### Decryption by PKCS1_OAEP with multiprime settings